-If you want to change something, you’ve got to change the way you think about it – and that includes what you think about being single.
+If you want to change how you feel about being single, you have to change the way you think about being single.

 Most of us have grown up hearing that being single is bad and being coupled − better yet married − is good.
 Over and over, the message has been conveyed in a thousand different ways in movies, TV shows, books, advertisements, by self-help gurus and by family and friends.
 In fact, we’ve been told it’s bad to be single so many times that the idea is rarely challenged.
 It’s just accepted as absolute truth.

 I don’t want to convince you that being in a long-term romantic relationship isn’t a fine state to be in; if that’s what you’ve chosen or that’s the card you’ve been dealt.
 But why is it that for coupled to be good, we have to make being single bad?
 Why can’t it just be different, with no value judgment attached?

 The idea that to be for something means you have to be against something else is something I’ve seen many times in my own life and certainly in regard to Singular magazine and its social network, SingularCity.
 People assume that since Singular is for single people, it must be against being coupled.
 That’s not it at all.
 The whole point is to offer single men and women a lifestyle magazine and social network that speaks to them with a positive voice rather than the usual “let us fix you because you’re single” tone that’s so prevalent in our culture.
 Still, many people assume that since Singular is for singles, it must be against romantic love, coupling and marriage.
 Not true.